 Below I describe this vision in some detail and try to make a case to support this new category of residential real estate: rental cohousing.
 While housemate groups can incidentally form, jointly rent a house, and perhaps survive for some time, I do not know this to be a category in the existing real estate market, considered from the investor's or landlord's perspective.
 I don't know of landlord's associations or groups to support this concept, for example.
 Nevertheless I believe this is a valid, profitable, sustainable, and distinctly different, way of providing quality housing and community support to people, to the benefit of both the housemates in their communities, and the landlords who support them.
 I'll try to make that case here.

-I've made a sweet living space out of my house in North Seattle.
-It now has six bedrooms and two bathrooms, an outside office space, several gathering areas, two fireplaces, even gardening beds and sort of outdoor room areas, like the side yard under the trees, or the back yard around the fire pit.
+In 2013 I made a sweet co-housing space out of my house, by finishing out the basement.
+It now has six bedrooms and two bathrooms, a backyard heated office, several gathering areas, two fireplaces, even gardening beds and outdoor sitting/gathering areas, like the side yard under the trees, or the back yard around the fire pit.
 It's a nice place for people to be, and to be together, at least I hope it is.

 How it works from beginning to end

 The Middle could last indefinitely, with new people substituting, lease extensions, and an effective community-internal process.
 My first successful lease is in its fourth extension with no signs of slowing down.

 On a regular 12-month lease, change is frozen and pent up until the end.
 After 12 months, a lease is up.
 It's a lot of pressure, and makes the group and relationships brittle.
 Anyone who wants to go makes it a big deal for everyone else to struggle and find a new group.
 Similarly anyone who wants to stay can hardly avoid putting pressure and guilt on the ones who want to go, so that a sensitive person might just accept a breakup just to avoid putting pressure on their friends.
 It's hard to find a win-win in a 12-month lease for a group of housemates.